-The functional capabilities of the Z80 SIO can be described from two different points of view: as a data communications device, it transmits and receives serial data in a wide variety of data-communication protocols; as a Z80 family peripheral, it interacts with the Z80 CPU and other peripheral circuits, sharing the data, address and control buses, as well as being a part of the Z80 interrupt structure.
-As a peripheral to other microprocessors, the SIO offers valuable features such as non-vectored interrupts, polling, and simple handshake capability.
-Figure 8 is a block diagram.
+The functional capabilities of the Z80 SIO can be described from two different points of view: as a data communication device, it transmits and receives serial data in a wide variety of data-communication protocols; as a Z80 family peripheral, it interacts with the Z80 CPU and other peripheral circuits, sharing the data, address and control buses, as well as being a part of the Z80 interrupt structure.
+As a peripheral to other microprocessors, the SIO offers valuable features such as non-vectored interrupts, polling and simple handshake capability.
+Figure 9 illustrates the conventional devices that the

-Figure 9 illustrates the conventional devices that the SIO replaces.
+SIO replaces.
 The first part of the following discussion covers SIO data-communication capabilities; the second part describes interactions between the CPU and the SIO.